Git Rebase vs Merge: When to Use Each and Why It Matters

 - QWhat is the Golden Rule of rebasing, and what exactly goes wrong technically if you rebase a branch that your teammates have already pulled?

 - QYou've finished a feature branch with 12 commits, half of which are 'WIP' and 'fix linting' commits.
 Your team uses squash-merge for all PRs.
-Walk me through how you'd clean that up before opening the pull request, and what git commands you'd use.
+Walk me through how you'd clean that up before opening the pull request.

 Frequently Asked Questions